cjp2014p/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Your answer here
+   > The mouth variable has different values
    >
 2. What are the key similarities?
-   > Your answer here
+   > They both have draw_mouth and draw_eyes methods
    >
 3. What difference stands out the most to you and why?
-   > Your answer here
+   > Happy inherits from the Blinkable class
    >
 4. How does this difference affect the functionality of these classes
-   > Your answer here
+   > Happy makes the SenseHat 'blink', Sad does not have this functionality.
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
+   > Smiley, Happy, Sad
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Your answer here
+   > Smiley
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > Your answer here